-LUMA has filed before this honorable Puerto Rico Energy Bureau ("Energy Bureau" and/or "Bureau"), a Petition for Approval of the System Remediation Plan ("SRP Petition"), per its obligations under Section 4.1(d) of the Puerto Rico Transmission and Distribution System Operation and Maintenance Agreement dated as of June 22, 2020, by and among the Puerto Rico Electric Power Authority ("PREPA" or "Owner"), the Puerto Rico Public-Private Partnerships Authority ("P3 Authority") ("OMA").
-The SRP Petition includes, as Exhibit 1, LUMA's proposed System Remediation Plan ("SRP").
-Section 6.0 of the SRP (entitled, SRP Portfolios & Spending Profiles) includes several portfolios of SRP improvement programs ("SRP programs").
-As will be explained below, see subsections III and IV infra, several portions of the SRP and of the SRP programs include sensitive commercial information on the resource needs and allocation of funds for future acquisitions that are necessary to implement proposed programs.
-See Sections 3.1 (Program Funding and Allocation of Expenditures); Sections 3.2 (Program Resource Requirements); and Sections 3.3 (Estimating Methods and Assumptions), of SRP Sections 6.1 through 6.7.
+Today, LUMA filed before this honorable Puerto Rico Energy Bureau ("Energy Bureau" and/or "Bureau"), a Petition for Approval of the Initial Budgets and Related Terms of Service ("Initial Budgets Petition"), pursuant to Section 6.22 of Act 57-2014, as amended, the "Puerto Rico Energy Transformation and Relief Act" (Act 57-2014), to paragraph 441 of the Final Resolution and Order issued by the Energy Bureau in Case No. CEPR-AP-2015-0001 ("2017 Rate Order"), and per LUMA's obligations under Section 4.2 (e) of the Puerto Rico Transmission and Distribution System Operation and Maintenance Agreement dated as of June 22, 2020, by and among the Puerto Rico Electric Power Authority ("PREPA" or "Owner"), the Puerto Rico Public-

+Private Partnerships Authority ("P3 Authority") ("OMA").
+The Initial Budgets Petition includes as Exhibit 1, LUMA's proposed Initial Budgets ("Initial Budgets").
+The Initial Budgets, in turn, include an Appendix D entitled "Improvement Portfolios."

+As will be explained below, portions of Appendix D (Improvement Portfolios) of the Initial Budgets, include sensitive commercial information on the resource needs and allocation of funds for future acquisitions that are necessary to implement proposed spending and improvement programs.
+See Sections 3.1 (Program Funding and Allocation of Expenditures); Sections 3.2 (Program Resource Requirements); and Sections 3.3 (Estimating Methods and Assumptions), Appendix D of the Initial Budgets.
 This information should be protected from public disclosure to secure the orderly conduct of proceedings for competitive acquisition of goods and services.

-Secondly, several sections of the SRP and of the SRP programs, include confidential information in the form of critical energy infrastructure information or critical electric infrastructure information ("CEII") that garners protection from public disclosures pursuant to federal statutes and regulations, see e.g., 6 U.S.C. §§ 671-674; 18 C.F.R. §388.113 (2020), and the Bureau's Policy on Management of Confidential Information, see the Energy Bureau's Policy on Management of Confidential Information, CEPR-MI-2016-0009 ("Policy on Management of Confidential Information"), issued on August 31, 20216.
-See Sections III and IV, infra (identifying Confidential SRP programs and Appendix F2 of the SRP).
-The CEII pertains to safety systems and to vulnerabilities of critical system infrastructure that, if disclosed, would expose the electric power grid to attacks to the detriment of the public interest.
+Secondly, several sections of Appendix D, include confidential information in the form of critical energy infrastructure information or critical electric infrastructure information ("CEII") that garners protection from public disclosures pursuant to federal statutes and regulations, see e.g., 6 U.S.C. §§ 671-674; 18 C.F.R. §388.113 (2020), and the Bureau's policy on management of confidential information, see the Energy Bureau's Policy on Management of Confidential Information," CEPR-MI-2016-0009, issued on August 31, 20216 ("Bureau's Policy on Management of Confidential Information").
+The CEII that is included in portions of Appendix D, involves information on safety systems and vulnerabilities of critical system infrastructure that, if disclosed, would expose the electric power grid to attacks to the detriment of the public interest.